dmast3r/HaskellGrok/lists/lists.md

 - `max`: Takes two things and returns the greater one.
 Example: `max 100 101` returns `101`.

 ## List
 In Haskell, lists are internally implemented as a linked list.
 Strings in Haskell are list of chars.
-Haskell lists supports both the append and prepend operation.
+Haskell lists support both the append and prepend operation.
 However, since Haskell doesn't do any side-effects, that is, it doesn't change the existing data, the append operation is `O(N)`, whereas the prepend operation is `O(1)`.

 - Use the `++` operator to append.
 For example, `[1, 2] ++ [3, 4]` returns `[1, 2, 3, 4]`.
 - Use the `:` operator to prepend.
 For example, `'H':"ello World"` returns `"Hello World"`.